ian-cho/data-prep-kit/doc/quick-start/contribute-your-own-transform.md

 **Create placeholder for new transform**

-The DPK transforms are currently organized in three categories for Code (Transforms that are used specifically for programming languages), Language(Transforms that are used specifically for natural languages) and Universal (Transforms that are used for both language and code). it is safe to assume that our transform can be used for calculating the hash for natural languages text and programming languages alike and we will add it to the universal subfolder.
+The DPK transforms are currently organized in three categories for Code (Transforms that are used specifically for programming languages), Language(Transforms that are used specifically for natural languages) and Universal (Transforms that are used for both language and code).
+It is safe to assume that our transform can be used for calculating the hash for natural languages text and programming languages alike and we will add it to the universal subfolder.
 We will also create the python module and a skeleton of the code including a notebook and readme.md file.
 A typical implementation would have the following file structure.

 ```
 data-prep-kit